 Many of us have difficulty falling asleep or staying asleep.
+Many of us are working more from home now and that tends to increase how available we are to work, increasing stress and decreasing quality sleep due to struggles with what is called sleep hygiene.
 In fact, insomnia affects an estimated 60 million Americans and since we are constantly tethered to our smartphones and reachable 24/7, that number is not likely to decrease anytime soon.
-Many of us are working more from home now and that tends to increase how available we are to work, increasing stress and decreasing quality sleep.

 If you struggle with a chronic health symptoms like pain and fatigue, you know that having a sleepless night makes a major difference in how you are able to navigate the next day’s activities.
 I personally suffer from aches, pains, irritability and lack of energy when I haven’t slept well, and these effects can linger many days.